My paternal Grandmother wasn’t much of a cook but, boy oh boy, could she ever bake!

 I make Grandma’s gingerbread cookies every single Christmas as a tradition for my own children as well, and they love them just as much as I still do!

-Needless to say, I’ve changed up the recipe to be healthier and even tastier than the ones I grew up enjoying!
+Needless to say, I’ve changed up the gingerbread cookies recipe up quite a bit to be healthier and even tastier than the ones I grew up enjoying!

-I know Grandma would be proud if she were still here to taste them herself!
+I know Grandma would be proud if she were still here to taste this new and improved version of her gingerbread cookies herself!

 Grandma’s Gingerbread Cookies